• Skip to primary navigation

 Recipe

-Drop what you're doing and make these vegan & gluten free baked churros immediately!
+Drop what you're doing and make these gluten free & vegan churros immediately!
 They're easy to make, crispy on the outside, and chewy on the inside with a generous dusting of cinnamon coconut sugar goodness.
 They're baked, not fried, making them a healthy version of the classic.

 Print Pin Rate